Digital Forensics (DFSC)

 DFSC 6410.
 Cyber Forensics Principles.
 4 Hours.

-This course explores the skill set and conceptual understanding required by digital and cyber forensic scientists and researchers operating in a heterogeneous hardware, software, and network environment.
-Topics may include hardware and software principles, forensic protocols, data acquisition and discovery of date evidence, applicable law, the design, benefits and limitations of commercial tools, analysis techniques, and report writing.
+Students explore the skill set and conceptual understanding required by digital and cyber forensic scientists and researchers operating in a heterogeneous hardware, software, and network environment.
+Topics may include hardware and software principles, forensic protocols, data acquisition and discovery of evidence, applicable law, the design, benefits and limitations of digital forensics tools, analysis techniques, and report writing.

 DFSC 7106.
 Seminar in Digital Forensics.
 1 Hour.